FAQs About Therapy

 How much do sessions cost?

-Most self-funded therapy sessions are charged at £100 per session, payable at the end of each session by cash or debit/credit card.
-If your therapy is funded by an insurance company or other third part organisation, charges will be higher due to the need for greater administration requirements, supplementary reports, etc. I can discuss this with you at the time of your initial enquiry.
+Most self-funded therapy sessions in this area are charged at between £100 and £125 per session, payable at the end of each session by cash or debit/credit card.
+If your therapy is funded by an insurance company or other third part organisation, charges will be higher due to the need for greater administration requirements, supplementary reports, etc.

 What sort of help can I expect?